spiral/docs/http/lifecycle.md

 - [PSR-17: HTTP Factories](https://www.php-fig.org/psr/psr-17/)

 ## Flow Description
 The user request comes to the RoadRunner application server.
-The server will pass it thought the number of middleware layers, some of which used to enable web-socket broadcasting, serve static files or [implement domain specific logic](/http/golang.md).
+The server will pass it through the number of middleware layers, some of which are used to enable web-socket broadcasting, serve static files or [implement domain specific logic](/http/golang.md).

-Once all the middleware processing complete, the `net/http` request will be converted into `PSR-7` format and passed to the first available PHP worker.
+Once all of the middleware processing is complete, the `net/http` request will be converted into `PSR-7` format and passed to the first available PHP worker.

 The worker will handle this request using the `spiral/http` extension and `Spiral\Http\Http` core.
-The core will pass PSR-7 request object (`ServerRequestInterface`) though the set of PSR-15 compatible middleware.
+The core will pass the PSR-7 request object (`ServerRequestInterface`) through a set of PSR-15 compatible middleware.

-Once all the middleware processing is complete, the framework with create an [IoC scope](/framework/scopes.md) for the request object.
+Once all of the middleware processing is complete, the framework will create an [IoC scope](/framework/scopes.md) for the request object.
 Such approach allows you to use PSR-7 request as classic global object, while technically, it only exists during the user request.

-The request will be passed into PSR-15 handler on your choise (by default `spiral/router`).
-The handler must generate the response which will be send back to user should all middleware layers.
+The request will be passed into PSR-15 handler of your choice (by default `spiral/router`).
+The handler must generate the response which will be sent back to the user through all middleware layers.

 > Spiral Router provides the ability to associate custom middleware set with each route.